-- (xxxiii) It should be noted that the approved application forms issued by the Commission may contain additional requirements which must be complied with before an application is considered for approval.
-Therefore, the fact that certain criteria are not specified in the Code or in these Explanatory Notes for the approval of an application does not negate any requirement to comply with any additional criteria outlined in any application form for approval or any guidelines issued by the Commission in that regard. - 11.
-(1) Subject to subsection (2), an applicant for a licence shall submit a detailed business plan with the application.
+(xxxviii) It should be noted that the approved application forms issued by the Commission may contain additional requirements which must be complied with before an application is considered for approval.
+Therefore, the fact that certain criteria are not specified in the Code or in these Explanatory Notes for the approval of an application does not negate any requirement to comply with any additional criteria outlined in any application form for approval or any guidelines issued by the Commission in that regard.

-Business plan to be submitted with application.
+Business plan to be submitted with application